 Due to the phenomenon of stratified air, keeping a consistently warm or evenly cool building environment requires an enormous amount of energy during the extremes of winter or summer.
 Fortunately, a better method of temperature control has taken the market by storm.
 Effective destratification can chop costs while creating a unified, pleasant indoor temperature fit for human habitation.

-Also known as thermal stratification, when cooler, denser air sinks, warmer and thinner air rises creating layers of air with a gradient of temperatures.
+Also known as thermal stratification, when two different, dense and light air meet one another.
+Warmer and thinner air rising.
+Creating layers of air with a gradient of temperatures which can also be called temperature stratification.
 In buildings with high ceilings, the temperature differential from floor to ceiling can reach extremes.
 With overhead ducts, the air at the ceiling may be too hot for comfort while the air at floor level remains too cold.
 The hot air high above the floor level does little good for the building occupants during the cold months.
 Conversely, in the summer, the layered air can create stagnant pockets of chill while other areas remain too warm.

 How Does Air Stratification Increase Costs?